JulienDeBerlin/p7-librairyManagement-webservice/README.md

 ### **Presentation**

 This application is the 7th project of the [Openclassrooms JAVA learning path](https://openclassrooms.com/en/paths/88-developpeur-dapplication-java).
 This project is about developing the new IT system of a public librairies network.
-It includes a webapp for the users to perform book research and extend loans.
-This app is also planned to be released later as a mobile version (ios and android).
-Further another app will enable the librairy staff to perfom the loan and user management.
+It includes 1/a webapp for the users to perform book research and extend loans and 2/a batch which automate the sending of reminder emails for overdue books.

-At least the sending of reminder emails for overdue books will be automised with a batch application.
+The web app is also planned to be later released as a mobile version (ios and android).
+Further, another app will enable the librairy staff to perfom the loan and user management.

-The architecture choosen for this system is a Service Orientated Architecture: the business logic and the data layer will be performed by a SOAP web service and all above mentionned apps consume data from this webservice.
+The architecture choosen for this system is a Service Orientated Architecture: the business logic and the data layer are performed by a SOAP web service and all above mentionned apps consume or will consume data from this webservice.

 **Warning: this repo contains only the webservice!**
 [Click here to move to the repo of the webapp and the batch](https://github.com/JulienDeBerlin/p7-librairyManagement-webapp)